New Zealand Institute of Chartered Accountants

-The New Zealand Institute of Chartered Accountants (NZICA) was the operating name for the Institute of Chartered Accountants of New Zealand.
+The New Zealand Institute of Chartered Accountants (NZICA), previously the New Zealand Society of Accountants, was the operating name for the Institute of Chartered Accountants of New Zealand.
 The Institute represented over 33,000 members in New Zealand and overseas.
 Most accountants in New Zealand belonged to the institute.

 New Zealand Institute of Chartered Accountants and the Institute of Chartered Accountants in Australia (ICAA) amalgamated to become Chartered Accountants Australia and New Zealand.

 The Institute adopted the name Institute of Chartered Accountants of New Zealand in 1996.
 Prior to that, it was known as the New Zealand Society of Accountants.

 In November 2013 Members of The Institute of Chartered Accountants in Australia and the New Zealand Institute of Chartered Accountants voted yes on a proposal to create One New Institute: "Institute of Chartered Accountants Australia and New Zealand".

 Structure

 There are three "Colleges" or membership groupings within the institute.
 New Zealand is unusual among the major CA Institutes worldwide in offering both Chartered Accountant and Associate Chartered Accountant designations.